Manu577228/Vanilla-JS-Game-2-Memory-Game/README.md

 # Welcome to [Vanilla-JS-Game-2-Memory-Game]

-Hey there! 👋 I'm [Manu Bharadwaj], and this is my repository where I showcase [How to create Memory game using Vanilla JS].
+Hey there! 👋 I'm Manu Bharadwaj, and this is my repository where I showcase how to create Memory game using Vanilla JS.
 If you find it useful or interesting, don't forget to give it a ⭐️!

 ## About Me

-I'm Manu Bharadwaj, a passionate [Software Engineer].
-I love to [Code & Sing].
-This project is a result of my dedication to [Javascript].
+I'm Manu Bharadwaj, a passionate Software Engineer.
+I love to Code & Sing.
+This project is a result of my dedication to Javascript.

 ## Features